k90262/ViBE/tools/README.md

 				/mnt/d/Data/ViBE_fine_tune_family_and_genra_data_demo/family_level
 				```
-	6. Use this MAXIMUM number as the number of training or validation sequences for each label.
-Then, simulate all NGS sequences.
+	3. Use this MAXIMUM number as the number of training sequences for each class.
+Then, simulate all NGS sequences for each class.
 		- For exmpale: the MAXIMUM number = 2976
 			```
 			# In family_level/